MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/enable-use-comprehensive-auditing.md

 ## What's logged

-For a list of what's logged with retrieve multiple auditing, see [Microsoft.Crm.Sdk.Messages Namespace](https://docs.microsoft.com/dotnet/api/microsoft.crm.sdk.messages?view=dynamics-general-ce-9).
+For a list of what's logged with comprehensive auditing, see [Microsoft.Crm.Sdk.Messages Namespace](https://docs.microsoft.com/dotnet/api/microsoft.crm.sdk.messages?view=dynamics-general-ce-9).

 ## What's not logged
 The following are not logged with comprehensive auditing: